joaquimfranca/AM-site/README.md

 # Arctic Monkeys Site.

-This one is re-build of Arctic Monkeys site, one of my favorite bands.
+This one is re-build of Arctic Monkeys site, one of my favorite bands.</br>
 Uma reconstrução do site de uma das minhas bandas preferidas: Arctic Monkeys.

 ##  Deployment